-But before you whip out those craft scissors (please, don't!) or scour YouTube for a "how to cut your own hair" video, it's best to speak to professionals who knows best.
+But before you whip out those craft scissors (please, don't!) or scour YouTube for a "how to cut your own hair" video, try some of this advice from professionals who know best.

 So, how to know when it's time for an at-home snip?
 If you have straight hair, Wright says a good sign is if you wake up and your hair feels "straw-like, dry and (with) flyaways."
 If you have curlier locks and they feel "fuzzy or frizzy," then you'll know it's time.